 The coordinator may not delegate or subcontract the above-mentioned tasks to any other beneficiary.

-5.3 Internal arrangements between beneficiaries — Consortium agreement
+5.3 Internal arrangements between beneficiaries — Consortium Agreement

 The beneficiaries must have internal arrangements regarding their operation and co-ordination to ensure that the action is implemented properly.
-These internal arrangements must be set out in a written ‘consortium agreement’ between the beneficiaries, which may cover:
+These internal arrangements must be set out in a written ‘Consortium Agreement’ between the beneficiaries, which may cover:

 internal organisation of the consortium;